How to Turn a Bad Real Estate Investment Into a Good One

 • Return on Investment (ROI): When you cannot profit from the property, it’s time to walk away…

-The Property is Poorly Located
+2. The Property is Poorly Located

 When we talk about the importance of location and neighborhoods in real estate, it’s important to note that you can’t simply buy property in a generally “good” area.
-Investors who fail to do their due diligence can find themselves owning a property in a depreciating market, with low rental demand and high vacancy rates.
+Investors who fail to do their due diligence can find themselves owning a property in a depreciating market with low rental demand and high vacancy rates.
 There are a lot of factors to consider when trying to determine if a potential investment property is well-located or not.
 Below, I’ll share five qualities of a good neighborhood to invest in.

-The Property Has Been on the Market For a Long Time
+3. The Property Has Been on the Market For a Long Time

 Real estate investors, especially beginners, may find a property that looks like a good deal and want to jump on it right away.
 However, if a property has been on the market for more than six months, there’s a good chance other investors have already looked into it.
-Which means there’s likely a reason the property hasn’t sold yet.
+This means there’s likely a reason the property hasn’t sold yet.

-The Property Requires a lot of Rehab, Repairs or Maintenance
+4. The Property Requires a lot of Rehab, Repairs or Maintenance

 When a real estate investment looks good on paper and all the numbers add up, it can seem like a no-brainer to buy the property.
 However, after digging a little deeper, you may find that the property has serious structural damage or issues with the foundation.